 Structure and Function

 In this lesson, the students understand that the trash we as humans make is very different from any other living thing’s trash because our trash does not just disappear - it has to go somewhere!
 This is important for students to know because they can then make observations when throwing things away and sort trash in its respective categories/containers at home, in the classroom and where possible.
 They can also begin to make connections to concepts about where things come from and where they might go even after we are not in contact with those items.
 We are promoting critical thinking when it comes to trash.
-When students are in contact in such depth with their own trash, they can also begin to question their own consumptions.
-In addition, students will feel a due diligence to make a difference in their everyday, to be responsible with their trash.
+When students are engaged in such depth with their own trash, they can also begin to question their own consumption.
+In addition, students will acquire a due diligence to make a difference in their everyday life, to become responsible about their trash.

 Background Knowledge:

 Students have already learned that humans produce trash unlike any other living creatures in history.
-They know that trash is a big problem in the world because we do not have enough space to put it all which is why it can end up in the oceans, or in places where it can stay up to 1000 years.
+They know that trash is a big problem in the world because we do not have enough space to put it all, which is why it can end up in the oceans, or in places where it can stay up to 1000 years.
 Students collaborate in groups using the scientific method and science process skills (observe, infer, form a hypothesis, predict, draw conclusions, and communicate).
-I establish safety procedures during all science and technology investigations.
+It is important to establish safety procedures during all science and technology investigations.

 Materials: